dxe/dxesf-docs/docs/index.md

 ### 3.1.
 Membership Classes

-The Chapter has 3 classes of members: Chapter Members, Organizers, and Senior Organizers.
+The Chapter has 2 classes of members: Chapter Members and Organizers.
-The standards for Chapter Members, Organizers, and Senior Organizers are [maintained by the Development Committee](https://docs.google.com/document/d/1QnJXz8YuQeBL0cz4iK60mOvQfDN1vd7SBwvVhRFDHNc/preview).
+The standards for Chapter Members and Organizers are [maintained by the Development Committee](https://docs.google.com/document/d/1QnJXz8YuQeBL0cz4iK60mOvQfDN1vd7SBwvVhRFDHNc/preview).

-Unless explicitly stated otherwise, any rule applying to Chapter Members also applies to Organizers, and any rule applying to Organizers also applies to Senior Organizers.
+Unless explicitly stated otherwise, any rule applying to Chapter Members also applies to Organizers.

 All members may attend the Chapter's regular, annual, and special meetings.